CalvinsOmutoko/Financial-Statements-in-power-bi/README.md

 **Key areas requiring immediate attention include:**

-Declining operating margins
+Declining operating margins.

-Downward revenue trend
+Downward revenue trend.

-Rising operating expenses
+Rising operating expenses.

-High cash holdings with potential for better utilization Cost of sales management
+High cash holdings with potential for better utilization.

+Cost of sales management.

 The Power BI implementation has enhanced financial visibility and decision-making capability, allowing stakeholders to identify these trends quickly and monitor the impact of strategic initiatives in real-time.
 This transformed reporting system provides the foundation for more informed and timely business decisions, supporting GL Retail Inc.'s future growth and performance improvement efforts.